-- 722. (a) Subject to subdivision (b), a witness testifying as an expert may be cross-examined to the same extent as any other witness and, in addition, may be fully cross-examined as to his qualifications and as to the subject to which his expert testimony relates. - (b) A witness testifying as an expert in the form of an opinion may not be cross-examined in regard to the content or tenor of any publication unless he referred to, considered, or relied upon such publication in arriving at of ferming his opinion.
+722. (a) Subject to subdivision (b), a witness testifying as an expert may be cross-examined to the same extent as any other witness and, in addition, may be fully cross-examined as to his qualifications and as to the subject to which his expert testimony relates.

+(b) If a witness testifying as an expert testifies in the form of an opinion, he may not be cross-examined in regard to the content or tenor of any scientific, technical, or professional text, treatise, journal, or similar publication unless: (1) the witness referred to, considered, or relied upon such publication in arriving at or forming his opinion; or